trishacapitle/trishacapitle/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies for front-end development and create software solutions for efficient workflows.\
+💡 &nbsp;I like to explore new technologies for front-end development and create software solutions for all types of clients.\
 🎓 &nbsp;I studied Bachelor of Science in Information Technology at University of Luzon.\
-🌱 &nbsp;I'm on track for learning more about 3D websites, Framer Motion, eye-catching designs, and Generative AI web development.\
+🌱 &nbsp;I'm on track for learning more about 3D websites, GSAP, eye-catching designs, and Generative AI web development.\
 ✍️ &nbsp;In my free time, I pursue 3D skills using Blender and Spline, and mobile app development using React Native.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can reach me an email at trishacapitle01@gmail.com!
 I'll try to respond as soon as I can.